ranmasao/bashstein3d/README.md

 # BashStein3D

 It is silly and fun attempt to port great game in a very strange way.
-All textures was downscaled to lower data size for parser.
+All textures were downscaled to lower data size for parser.

 ## Requirements